 Travelers starting in the New York City area and making their way to western New York State — perhaps to a resort in the Catskills or to Binghamton University — may end up stopping at the Roscoe Diner.
 The diner sits on Route 17, one of the main thoroughfares between the city and points westward.
-It has a reputation which extends for miles, in part because you can get some generally very good (and thick) french toast there.
+It has a reputation that extends for miles, in part because you can get some generally very good (and thick) French toast there.
 But otherwise, you are kind of in the middle of nowhere.
-Roscoe, the town (and it’s not really a town, but a “census designated place”), has only 900 or so residents.
+Roscoe, the town (and it’s not really a town, but a “census-designated place”), has only 900 or so residents.
 And the nearby municipality of Agloe, circled on the map below, has even fewer.
 No one lives there.

 But that’s because it only kind of exists.

-If two companies make a map of the same area, but do so independent of each other, the maps should have some identical data.
+If two companies make a map of the same area but do so independently of each other, the maps should have some identical data.
 Towns and roads and bodies of water need to be represented accurately or drivers and others using the maps to navigate their surroundings will certainly get lost.
-Sure, you can add a little bit of creativity when it comes to choice of colors, fonts, or line thickness, but the locations of things have to be right or the map won’t be very useful.
+Sure, you can add a little bit of creativity when it comes to the choice of colors, fonts, or line thickness, but the locations of things have to be right or the map won’t be very useful.

 As a consequence of this, it’s very easy for a third party to start making maps — they simply have to copy the data from any other reliable map and reproduce it.
 To some degree, copyright law should prevent this, but outright copying isn’t so easy to prove.
 As a solution, some mapmakers add fake streets (called “trap streets”) or even fake towns (often called “paper towns”) into their maps.
 If someone came by and copied their work, they’d also copy the fictional creation unique to the original map maker’s craft.

-According to novelist and YouTube celeb John Green in a TEDx talk (video here, transcript here), the General Drafting Company in 1937 did just this with the town of Agloe, creating it out of thin air at the intersection of two dirt roads just a few miles from Roscoe.
+According to novelist and YouTube celeb John Green in a TEDx talk (video here), the General Drafting Company in 1937 did just this with the town of Agloe, creating it out of thin air at the intersection of two dirt roads just a few miles from Roscoe.
 (Green later used Agloe as well — as one of the locations for his novel, and the inspiration for its title, “Paper Towns.”)
-And a few decades later, Agloe appeared again, but this time in a map made by a different, unrelated company — Rand McNally.
+And a few decades later, Agloe appeared again, but this time on a map made by a different, unrelated company — Rand McNally.
 General Drafting thought they had caught Rand McNally red-handed, but Rand McNally had an incredibly good and surprising defense: